minikin/minikin/README.md

 - **Languages**: Rust, Dart, and Swift.

-- **Interests**: Decentralized and Distributed Systems, Web3, AI, and VR/AR.
+- **Interests**: Mojo, P2P, Decentralized and Distributed Systems and AI.